Yeovil Town F.C.: Reaching the Football League

 Yeovil's first game in the Football League was a 3–1 away win over Rochdale.
 The Glovers finished their first season in eighth position, and reached the third round of the FA Cup before losing 2–0 at home to Liverpool.
 Before the game the club released a record sold only in shops in the town: "Yeovil True" reached No. 36 in the UK Singles Chart.
 The following season Yeovil finished as champions of League Two with 83 points, earning promotion to League One.
-Partway through the season the club was sold by Jon Goddard-Watts to David Webb, who took over the role of chief executive from chairman John Fry.
+During the season the club was sold by Jon Goddard-Watts to David Webb, who took over the role of chief executive from chairman John Fry.

 At the beginning of the 2005–06 season manager Gary Johnson left Yeovil for Bristol City.
 He was replaced by his assistant Steve Thompson and Kevin Hodges was appointed as his number two.
 At the season's end Thompson was demoted to first-team coach and he was replaced by Russell Slade.
 Around this time John Fry had bought all Dave Webb's share of the club, becoming Yeovil Town's new owner.
 They again reached the fourth round of the FA Cup and were drawn away against Charlton Athletic, then in the Premier League, to whom they lost 3–2.

 Yeovil finished the 2006–07 season in fifth position, qualifying for the League One play-offs.
 In the semi-final Yeovil beat Nottingham Forest in the two-legged match 5–4 on aggregate, after losing the first home leg 2–0.
 Yeovil met Blackpool at Wembley Stadium in the final, but were beaten 2–0.

 The 2007–08 was less successful, as Yeovil finished 18th in League One with 52 points.
 Russell Slade continued as Yeovil manager into the 2008–09 season, but he left the position in February 2009.
 After one game with assistant manager Steve Thompson acting as caretaker manager, club captain Terry Skiverton was announced as manager until the end of the 2009–10 season, with Nathan Jones as his assistant.
 The duo kept Yeovil in League One, with safety secured following a 1–1 draw at Tranmere Rovers.